Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Our focus is on clinical care.
-I would wager that our fellows are some of the most capable clinical rheumatologists in the country.
-We train strong and well-rounded rheumatologists, whose clinical practice is informed by the highest standards imparted by an academic and scholarly approach.
+While the major focus is on clinical care, our program also emphasizes the acquisition of research skills and, more importantly, the dissemination of research.
+Our fellows are some of the most capable clinical rheumatologists in the country.
+In other words, we train strong and well-rounded rheumatologists whose clinical practice is informed by the highest standards and a scholarly approach.